malikalihussain/malikalihussain.github.io/index.md

   feature: trees.jpg
 ---

-I am currently pursuing a Master of Science in the [Information Networking Institute](https://www.cmu.edu/ini/) at [Carnegie Mellon University](https://www.cmu.edu).
+I am pursuing a Master of Science in the [Information Networking Institute](https://www.cmu.edu/ini/) at [Carnegie Mellon University](https://www.cmu.edu).
 I will be graduating in Decemeber 2022.
 Currently seeking new graduate roles post graduation.
 <br />
 <br />